Mon - Sun: 24 hours.

 Starting The School Accident Claims Process

-If you are interested in becoming a litigation friend to claim on your child’s behalf, please call us on 0800 6524 881.
-We could arrange for a solicitor to start working on your school accident claim right away.
+If a school accident claim is viable, we can arrange for a solicitor to begin working on your school accident claim right away.